rcon420/CS2-Server-Hosting-Tutorial/README.md

 Please Read the wiki for full detailed guide!

 by: oli for new alliedmodder users!
+If you find incorrect settings in cfg or information in the wiki submit "Pull Request"